 Step-by-Step Guide to Making Electronic Payments

 - Create or log in to your USCIS online account.
+If you donโt have one, registering is quick and provides access to multiple USCIS services in one place.

 Common Questions and Concerns About the New USCIS Electronic Fee Payments